Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 #### Recursion Types and Pitfalls

-Recursion can be broadly classified as either direct recursion or indirect recursion.
+Recursion can be generally classified as either direct or indirect recursion.
 Direct recursion means that only one function is calling itself in its own body, whereas indirect recursion means you have multiple functions calling each other in a cycle.

 The three major types of direct recursion are tail recursion (time complexity `O(n)`, space complexity `O(1)`), where the recursive call is made at the very end of the function body; head recursion (time complexity `O(n)`, space complexity `O(n)`), where the recursive call is made at the very beginning of the function body; and tree recursion (time complexity `O(2^n)`, space complexity `O(n)`), where the function call is made multiple times throughout the body.
-A very common pitfall faced when using direct recursion is stack overflowing, which is when the computer does not have any new memory to use for new function calls.
-This however can be avoided by using tail recursion, as the function is only called again once the main body has been executed.
+A very common pitfall faced when using direct recursion is stack overflowing, which is when the computer does not have any more memory to use for new function calls.
+This however can be avoided by using tail recursion, as the function is only called again once the main body has been executed--this is why it has a space complexity of `O(1)`.

-Another huge pitfalls many new programmers face when it comes to using recursion is being able to write a recursive function with succinct stopping logic that works properly the first time it's called, as well as the *n*th time.
-Given how the code's logic and flow is not spelt out like with an iterative approach, it is hard to internalize the logic behind a recursive approach.
+Another huge pitfall many new programmers face when it comes to using recursion is being able to write a recursive function with concise stopping logic that works properly the first time it is called, as well as the *n*th time.
+Given how the code's logic and flow is not spelt out like with an iterative approach, it is hard to internalize the logic behind a recursive procedure.
 As such, I believe it is important to first solidify your program's logic using a flow chart before you start to code a recursive algorithm or function.

 ---

 ## File Handling

 File handling is essential when it comes to storing and manipulating data that exists beyond just a runtime environment.
 There is a myriad of ways data can be stored including text, binary, CSV, JSON, and SQL Database files.
-Some file types are more useful for inputting data into programs (i.e. reading from files), whereas others are better with outputting data from programs (i.e. writing to files).
+Some file types are more useful for inputting data into programs (i.e. reading from files), while others are better with outputting data from programs (i.e. writing to files).

-Whether you read or write to a file, it is always important to close it at the end of your program.
+Whether you read or write to a file, it is always important to close it at the end of your program to avoid corrupting data.
 This is accomplished in C++ with the built-in `.close()` method on both `ifstream` objects (for input files) and `ofstream` objects (for output files).

 ### File Reading